duke-libraries/tripod3/README.md

 Included in this repository is a Vagrantfile and related shell script for setting up a standard Ubuntu 12.04 LTS 64-bit VM provisioned to run the [Hydra application](https://github.com/projecthydra/hydra/wiki/Dive-into-Hydra).

-To set up this VM for running Blacklight:
+To set up this VM for running Hydra:

 1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)